-Intended Destinations collated at various times across all school years.

-Actual destinations and destination data collection for 3 years following leaving our education.

-Support the North Lincolnshire September Guarantee and Activity Survey support for all students who have left within 3 years and have or are at risk of NEET.
+- Intended Destinations collated at various times across all school years. - Actual destinations and destination data collection for 3 years following leaving our education. - Support the North Lincolnshire September Guarantee and Activity Survey - Destination data shared with the Baker Dearing Trust - Offering individualised support to those students who are at risk of becoming NEET, and ongoing support for all students who have left within 3 years and have or are at risk of NEET.